Importing Files to DBT

 NIMAS files are specialized DAISY files which meet national instructional materials standards.
 These files are often massive, and they can require careful treatment to prepare them for braille.
-Duxbury Systems has created a program called NimPro, which greatly facilitates the import of NIMAS files to DBT.
+Duxbury Systems has created a program called NimPro, which greatly facilitates the import of DAISY and NIMAS files to DBT.
+This program will soon handle EPUB 3 files as well.
 Please, see our Web Site for more information.

 HTML (Web) Files